tarickb/sasl-xoauth2/README.md

 attempt to read from `/var/spool/postfix/etc/tokens/username@domain.com`.

-Additionally, if you see an error message similar to the following, you may need to copy over root CA certificates for SSL to work within sasl-xoauth2:
+Additionally, if you see an error message similar to the following, you may need to copy over root CA certificates for the TLS handshake to work within sasl-xoauth2:

 ```
 TokenStore::Refresh: http error: error setting certificate verify locations: ...